 Researchers are required to report all results of their investigations to the park annually.
 Additionally, at the completion of a study, researchers are requested to submit to the park two paper (one unbound) and one electronic copy of all final reports, publications, and theses/dissertations produced as a result of the permitted project.
 Copies of all associated data (including field notes, maps, slides, photographs, charts/graphs, tabular and GIS data with associated metadata) are also requested to be submitted to the park.
 These materials will be permanently archived in the park's museum collection.

-Researchers are requested to submit a research finding report using the park's template along with the annual investigator’s report.
+Researchers are requested to submit a research finding report.

 Copies of final reports, papers, theses, or other publications relating to research findings in White Sands National Park should be sent to: